 - 1. A flow switch is used to guarantee flow through the boiler before allowing it to fire.
-The flow switch must be installed at the boiler outlet. - Remove the jumper wire from the terminals on the connection board and connect these terminals to the normally open contacts on the flow switch (FIG. 8-3).
+The flow switch must be installed at the boiler outlet. - 2.
+Remove the jumper wire from these terminals, and connect these terminals to the normally open contacts on the flow switch (FIG. 8-3).